• LAUNCH YOUR DREAM

 But how can you tell you crush your dream with self-sabotaging habits?

-The 8 Bad Habits That Crush Your Dream
+8 Bad Habits That Crush Your Dream

-1. Focusing on what is not working, not right or missing from your dream.
+1. Focusing on what is not working, not right, or missing from your dream.

-Do you recognize statements like, “It’s too difficult.
+Do you recognize statements like, “It’s too difficult?
 I just don’t know what to do”; “I’m too busy right now”; “It’s taking up too much time”; “It was harder than I thought so I stopped”; “I don’t have the money . . .”
 Consistent focus on your perceived obstacles causes you to feel dissatisfied and lose your resolve.
 Often these are the excuses people use to quit their dream.
 Notice how often you speak negatively about your perceived obstacles.

 2. Being immobilized by fear.

 You can tell you are living in the fear bad habit when you are worrying more about the future of your dream and what is going to happen (or might happen) instead of where you are at with your dream at this moment.
-Typically you are taking the worst-case-possible scenario and running through your mind like it’s going to be the absolute outcome.
+Typically you are taking the worst-case-possible scenario and running it through your mind like it’s going to be the absolute outcome.

 3. Feeling your dream has no value.